jmmaranan/emacs_config/README.md

 ~~~

 ## Requirements and Must-haves ##
-Most of the Emacs packages in this config is already in but just for you to replicate it and myself.
+Most of the Emacs packages in this config are already checked in -- but just for the purpose of recreating the environment.
 Here are the things that need to be in your Windows 7 system.

 * MinGW - <http://www.mingw.org>.
 Use the windows installer.
 Add to your PATH.
 Then edit `distutils.cfg` from your Python install (not the virtualenv) to add :